Johan van Benthem (logician)

-(universiteitshoogleraar) of logic at the University of Amsterdam at the Institute for Logic, Language and Computation and professor of philosophy at Stanford University (at CSLI).
+(universiteitshoogleraar) of logic, emeritus, at the University of Amsterdam at the Institute for Logic, Language and Computation and professor of philosophy at Stanford University (at CSLI).
 He was awarded the Spinozapremie in 1996 and elected a Foreign Fellow of the American Academy of Arts & Sciences in 2015.

 Biography

 Van Benthem studied physics (B.Sc.
 1969), philosophy (M.A.
 1972) and mathematics (M.Sc.
 1973) at the University of Amsterdam and received a PhD from the same university under supervision of Martin Löb in 1977.
 Before becoming University Professor in 2003, he held appointments at the University of Amsterdam (1973–1977), at the University of Groningen (1977–1986), and as a professor at the University of Amsterdam (1986–2003).

 In 1992 he was elected member of the Royal Netherlands Academy of Arts and Sciences.

 Van Benthem is known for his research in the area of modal logic.
 This research has resulted in Van Benthem's theorem, which states that propositional modal logic is the fragment of first-order logic that is invariant under bisimulation.

 He has also been active in the fields of philosophy of science, logical structures in natural language (generalized quantifiers, categorial grammar, substructural proof theory), dynamic logic and update logic, and applications of logic to game theory, as well as applications of game theory to logic (game semantics).
 Van Benthem is a member of the group collectively publishing under the pseudonym L. T. F. Gamut.
 He has also taught in China.
 He made an effort to encourage and organize international collaboration between Chinese and Western logicians.

 Professor van Benthem retired from the Institute for Logic, Language and Computation in September 2014.